riceissa/issarice.com/wiki/music-log.md

   thanks to YouTube's recommendation feature that I even listened to this in the first place)

+# March 2020

+* "Valor Lakefront" (Pokemon Diamond and Pearl) -- I got hooked on this song for a few days, listening to the extended/looped version of it on YouTube.
+I slightly prefer the nighttime version.

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"